MattSharp05/MattSharp05/README.md

 ## 🚀 About Me

 - I am Matthew Sharp, a **Computer Science Student** studying at the University of South Florida!
+- I previously interned as a Software Engineer at Spectrum!
-- I am currently a Technical Lead for the Google Developer's Student Club!
+- I previously worked as a Technical Lead for the Google Developer's Student Club!
-- I am also the Head of Technology for HackaBull - Tampa's largest hackathon!
+- I previously worked as the Head of Technology for HackaBull - Tampa's largest hackathon!
 - I have previously worked as a Technical Program Manager for CodePath.org!

 📚 Outside the tech world, I enjoy reading, going to the gym, going to the beach, and spending time with my friends!